-- More than four to five episodes a year in each of the previous two years.
+- +Four to five episodes a year in each of the previous two years.

-- More than three episodes a year in each of the previous three years.
+- +Three episodes a year in each of the previous three years.

-A tonsillectomy can also be performed if tonsillitis produces complications that are difficult to control, such as:
+A tonsillectomy can also be that are difficult to control, such as:

 - Obstructive sleep apnea.